A prostate supplement is named as such because you take it to supplement the diet.

 You want to see that they clearly list their ingredients.
 As much as you want transparency when it comes to laboratory testing, it is equally important to have transparency in labeling.

 Have a look at customer ratings.
 You want to make sure you get a product that is highly rated.
 It is always nice to see when a company uses third-party software to make sure that reviews only come from actual customers.
-You also want to obtain a prostate supplement from a company that provides excellent customer service and has a money back guarantee.

 Compliance, compliance, compliance.
 This is how a supplement company ensures quality.
 You will want to keep an eye out for supplements that are manufactured within the United States.